-The origins of this cloth woven on the Amami islands near Okinawa dates back to the 7th century.
-It was not until the beginning of the 18th century, however, that the craft took on the guise of an industry and its techniques were subsequently handed on to those working in Kagoshima Prefecture.
+This fabric woven on the Amami Islands near Okinawa dates back to the 7th century.
+It was not until the beginning of the 18th century, however, that the craft became a full-fledged industry.
+Its techniques were subsequently handed on to working people in Kagoshima Prefecture.

 How to make

 Oshima Pongee is woven after being dyed by the rhaphiolepis umbellata plant and mud with ikat techniques according to the design.
 The entire process takes from six months to a year.